fission/fission.io/README.md

 Web Server is available at http://localhost:1313/ (bind address 127.0.0.1) Press Ctrl+C to stop
 ```
-You can visite [localhost:1313](http://localhost:1313/) in browser to preview website.
+You can visit [localhost:1313](http://localhost:1313/) in browser to preview website.

 ### Making changes